 Help link type

 The help link type directs users to informational content.
 The cited material must be relevant to the context when utilizing the help link type.
-In other words, the hyperlink should direct the user to detailed support material for the parent HTML element that it refers to.
+In other words, the hyperlink should direct the user to detailed support material for the parent HTML element it refers to.

 Example: <a rel=”help” href=”comments.html”>